6r1d/IDFB/README.md

 Let's review the command parameters:

 - `--init` initializes a new container process with `tini` init system on.
-- `--expose 8080` exposes port 8080 from the Docker container.
+- `--expose 8080` exposes port 8080 for the Docker container.
 - `-p`, the port mapping parameter, matches a system port on the left to the port on the Docker image.
 - `-v HOST_PATH:CONTAINER_PATH` binds the file on your host to a file inside the container.
 - - Rotation directory (`/opt/bot/rotation` in the image) is the directory that stores the